BarrierBench: Evaluating Large Language Models for Safety Verification in Dynamical Systems: Agentic Framework for Barrier Synthesis

 \section{Agentic Framework for Barrier Synthesis}

 Our synthesis framework employs a multi-agent architecture in which specialized LLM-powered agents collaborate to discover barrier certificates.
-The framework comprises three core agents operating within an iterative pipeline: (1) a \emph{Barrier Retrieval Agent} that identifies relevant historical solutions; (2) a \emph{Barrier Synthesis Agent} that generates candidate barrier certificates; and (3) a \emph{Barrier Verifier Agent} that verifies candidates and provides feedback for progressive refinement.
-This iterative process overcomes limitations of conventional approaches by enabling intelligent template selection and adaptive exploration of diverse mathematical structures through verification-guided synthesis.
+The framework comprises three core agents operating in an iterative pipeline: (1) a \emph{Barrier Retrieval Agent} that identifies relevant prior solutions; (2) a \emph{Barrier Synthesis Agent} that generates candidate barrier certificates; and (3) a \emph{Barrier Verifier Agent} that checks candidates and provides feedback for refinement.
+This iterative process addresses limitations of conventional approaches by enabling informed template selection and adaptive exploration of diverse mathematical structures through verification-guided synthesis.

 \paragraph{Framework Pipeline.} The framework $\mathcal{F}$ takes as input a dynamical system $(X, f, X_I, X_U)$, with optional control input $U$ for controlled systems.
 A persistent database stores previously verified barrier certificates, which the Retrieval Agent accesses to accelerate synthesis on similar problems.
 The pipeline consists of four stages: (1) historical retrieval, (2) LLM-based synthesis, (3) two-stage verification, and (4) iterative refinement guided by feedback.
 The system performs up to $K$ main iterations, each exploring new template structures, and up to $R$ refinements per iteration to adjust coefficients or terms.
 The process terminates upon discovery of a valid barrier certificate or exhaustion of all attempts.
 If no valid certificate is found, the framework returns the candidate maximizing the proportion of satisfied conditions.
 Figure~\ref{fig:framework-architecture} illustrates the overall architecture of $\mathcal{F}$.